168cm Into Feet And Inches

 Q2: Can I convert directly from centimeters to feet without going through inches?

 Yes, you can.
-Since 1 foot = 30.48 cm (12 inches * 2.54 cm/inch), you can directly divide the centimeter value by 30.48 to get the equivalent in feet.
-However, this method doesn't provide the inches component.
+48 cm (12 inches * 2.Consider this: since 1 foot = 30.
+But 48 to get the equivalent in feet.
+That said, 54 cm/inch), you can directly divide the centimeter value by 30.
+On the flip side, this method doesn't provide the inches component.

 Q3: Are there online converters available?